OMG, nothing scares me more than talking about car seats on the Internet.

 Seriously, guys, I think I’d rather arm-wrestle the Demogorgon than willingly enter any kind of car seat debate.

-But with that said, we need to talk about how important it is to keep your child rear-facing until after they turn two. (**Braces for onslaught of rotten lettuce and tomatoes virtually thrown my way**)
+But with that said, we need to talk about how important it is to keep your child rear-facing as long as possible. (**Braces for onslaught of rotten lettuce and tomatoes virtually thrown my way**)

-Keeping your child rear-facing until after the age of two is 5 times safer than allowing them to forward-face.
-Why, you may ask?
-Prior to two, their skeletal and muscular systems aren’t fully developed, and keeping them in a rear-facing position allows their giant heads, and tiny necks to be supported in an accident, by a car seat specifically designed with this in mind.
+Why rear-face, you may ask?
+In a nutshell, prior to two a kid’s skeletal and muscular systems aren’t fully developed.
+Keeping them in a rear-facing position allows their giant heads and tiny necks to be supported in an accident.

 Oh but wait!
 It gets more complicated!